akimd/vcsn/README.md

            LC_ALL=en_US.UTF-8

 #### MacPorts
-Install these package:
+First install these packages:

-  boost +python36
+    sudo port install  boost +python36  py36-notebook  python36
-  py36-notebook
-  python36

-Installing the vcsn package will install all the dependencies.
+Make sure that Boost is configured to be used with Python 3.6:

+    $ port variant boost | grep -F +
+    [+]no_single: Disable building single-threaded libraries
+    [+]no_static: Disable building static libraries
+    (+)python36: Build Boost.Python for Python 3.6

+Then install Vcsn.

+    sudo port install vcsn

 ### Libraries installed in non-standard directories